hemidactylus/flaskbiblio/README.md

 > Also make the request-to-arguments and form-to-request conversions more uniform
 > and streamlined.

-Deploy
-> Deploy on a real server (apache, nginx, lighty, etc)

 AddreplaceAutomate
 > in the two `addreplace` calls, when updating: the list of attributes must be cleverly handled instead
 > of doing, as is done now, a lot of explicit member copies.